Ewan-lrx/ft_ssl/doc/lessons-learned.md

-- **Polymorphism in C vs. Python.** Coming from Python, where polymorphism is essentially free (the interpreter resolves the right method automatically based on an object's type), I had to rebuild that idea from scratch in C. There's no such mechanism built into the language — a struct holding function pointers (`t_hash_algo`, with `init`/`update`/ `final`) is the entire "trick," and understanding that this struct is not some special language construct, just an ordinary struct whose fields happen to be addresses of code instead of addresses of data, took some real back-and-forth before it clicked.
+- **Polymorphism in C vs. Python.** Coming from Python, where polymorphism is essentially free (the interpreter resolves the right method automatically based on an object's type), I had to rebuild that idea from scratch in C. There's no such mechanism built into the language, a struct holding function pointers (`t_hash_algo`, with `init`/`update`/ `final`) is the entire "trick," and understanding that this struct is not some special language construct, just an ordinary struct whose fields happen to be addresses of code instead of addresses of data, took some real back-and-forth before it clicked.

 - **Endianness.** MD5 is little-endian throughout; SHA-256 is big-endian throughout.
-  Getting this wrong doesn't crash anything — it silently produces a wrong-but-plausible digest.
+  Getting this wrong doesn't crash anything, it silently produces a wrong-but-plausible digest.
 Implementing both algorithms side by side made it very clear how easy it is to carry an assumption from one context into another without noticing, and how much that reinforced the value of testing against official vectors rather than trusting that "it